projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-timer.rst

 Because ACRN is a flexible, lightweight reference hypervisor, we provide limited timer management services:

-- Only lapic tsc-deadline timer is supported as the clock source.
+- Only the lapic tsc-deadline timer is supported as the clock source.

 - A timer can only be added on the logical CPU for a process or thread.
-Timer scheduling or timer migrating are not supported.
+Timer scheduling or timer migrating is not supported.

 How it works
 ************